zphang/lrqa/README.md

 **Encoder-based** models are based on `transformers.AutoModelForMultipleChoice`.
 All auto-modals should be compatible.
 These need to be fine-tuned, though tuned models can be applied across tasks.

+Note: Hugging Face's implementation runs `.forward` on all options at once, which can increases ram consumption.
+Adjust batch sizes and gradient accumulation steps accordingly.

 **Generation-based** models are based on `transformers.AutoModelForCausalLM`.
 All auto-modals should be compatible.
 These can be run zero-shot, as the LM heads can be used directly to score continuations.

 Encoder-Decoder support is coming soon!